Cherish (group): Early life and career beginnings

 The group originally consisted of four sisters.
 Farrah King (born February 17, 1984), Neosha King (born January 26, 1986) and twins Fallon and Felisha King (born June 5, 1988).
-Originally from Maywood, Illinois, the four sisters moved to Atlanta, Georgia to begin their musical career.
+Originally from Maywood, Illinois, the four sisters moved to Atlanta to begin their musical career.
 The girls stated that they have been a group since the oldest, Farrah, was two years old.
 The girls were also quick to start singing professionally, starting when Farrah was only seven years old.
 The group also stated, in an interview with MTV, that their father was the one that brought them together, as their parents were singers as well.
 When asked about where their name came from, the girls stated, "It's funny because we were sitting in the hotel room trying to come up with a name for the group.
 My father, which is our manager asked us "well what do you cherish?"
 Do you cherish what you do?
 We said yes and that's how the name Cherish came about."

-Cherish first rose to fame in 2003, when they teamed up with female hip hop artist Da Brat to record a duet with her.
+Cherish first rose to fame when they teamed up with female hip hop artist Da Brat to record a duet with her.
 The finished track, titled "In Love wit Chu", was released on March 3, 2003.
 The song became a commercial success in the United States, charting on many charts in the country.
 The single reached the top 10 of the Billboard Rhythmic Top 40 chart, peaking at number 9.
 The single also became a success on the Hot Rap Songs chart, peaking at number 12.
 On the Billboard Hot 100, the single narrowly missed the top 40, peaking at number 44.